litestar-org/litestar/README.md

 ### Contributing

-StarLite is open to contributions big and small.
+Starlite is open to contributions big and small.
 You can always [join our discord](https://discord.gg/X3FJqy8d2j) server to discuss contributions and project maintenance.
 For guidelines on how to contribute, please see [the contribution guide](CONTRIBUTING.md).